ionStici/frontend/6-tools/git-github/cli-manipulation.md

   `rm folder/*` delete all files from "folder", but not the "folder" itself.

-  `rm` deletes files and directories permanently.
+  `rm` deletes files and directories permanently, you can't get them back.

 <br>